SIR-trading/SIR-gitbook/protocol-overview/sir-a-dividend-paying-token/economic-model.md

 ---
-description: The Economic Design and Business Model of SIR
+description: The Three-Token Economy and Business Model
 ---

-# 💰 Tokenomics Model
+# 💰 Economic Model

 ## The Three-Token Ecosystem